caseyamcl/configula/README.md

 Configula is a simple configuration library for PHP 5.3+.

+Use it when you don't need all the power and flexibility of the Symfony2 Configuration library, but instead just need a simple class to read configuration files of different types.

 Features
 --------
 Works with .php, .ini, .json, and .yaml configuration files